jeremybarbet/react-native-modalize/docs/PROPS.md

 - Because of a limitation with react-native-gesture-handler, `HeaderComponent`, `FooterComponent` and `FloatingComponent` are not wrapped with a PanGestureHandler on Android, which mean you cannot dismiss Modalize by swiping down on these three components.
 If enabled, the inner events you could have in your components (e.g. TouchableOpacity, ScrollView) are cancels and don't work.
 Opposed to iOS that works just fine.

 - When using some third-party library (e.g. expo-av/react-native-video), it's impossible to press any of the native controls.
 This is a limitation created by the `TapGestureHandler` wrapping the whole Modalize's core component.
 In short, we need it to make sure we don't scroll and swipe at the same time.
 As a workaround, we now have a props `tapGestureEnabled` to be able to disable it and press in your third-party library.
-The only downside that can appear when using `tapGestureEnabled: false` is when you use it along with `snapPoint` props.
+The only downside that can appear when using `tapGestureEnabled: false` is when you use it along with `snapPoints` props.
 The ScrollView could be triggered, for a few pixels, at the same time as the swipe gesture.

 - If you are using a `TextInput` component inside your Modalize, it seems to be intercepting all touch events.
 You can follow this issue on both [#123](https://github.com/jeremybarbet/react-native-modalize/issues/123) and [#668](https://github.com/software-mansion/react-native-gesture-handler/issues/668).